jchoubey/data-512-homework_2/README.md

 The process of the assignment has been documented in a step-by-step format within the source code.
 Further details are explained below.

 ### 1. Data Acquisition
 We begin with loading the data from the two csv files in pandas dataframe.
-We will be working with pandas throught this project.
+We will be working with pandas through out this project.

 ### 2. Handling Data Inconsistencies
-    As the data is not devoid of fallacies, we deal with certain inconsistencies such as missing data and duplicate entries in both the dataframes.
+The data is not devoid of fallacies.
+We deal with inconsistencies such as missing data and duplicate entries in both the dataframes.

 ### 3. Basic Data Processing